 I called Antonis Dalmyras, the electrician in Syros, on the GSM phone and forewarned him that I will be in Finikas between 1200 and 1300 and that I will require his services.

 In the evening, the wind died out and the sea was dead calm.
 I cooked rigatoni with garlic and served it with the last of the chicken cutlets from Leros with a lemon sauce.
 I ate dinner in the cockpit while listening to Maria Mutti on the violin.
 It was a great night illuminated by the half moon, stars, and the glassy sea.
-One appreciates such a peaceful night especially with the memory of the difficulties and exertions so recent.
+One appreciates such a peaceful night especially with the memory of the so recent difficulties and exertions.
 Also, the electricity to run the lights and radio etc. should not be taken for granted.
 It was a very lucky improvisation indeed.
 But most of all I appreciated being afloat on the good boat Thetis that could had been so easily lost to fire.

 Monday June 9, 2003 Day 6

 Everything is done.
 The cable problem has been fixed.
 Thetis now has two new, thick cables rated 300 amperes and as extra protection a slow burning fuse rated 150 amperes right next to the service battery.
 But let us start at the beginning.